Business is really booming

 According to the Ministry of Business, Innovation and Employment (MBIE), career prospects in building and construction look fantastic.
 There’s increased demand for qualified professionals, and a shortage of people to meet that demand.
 Compared to other careers, the cost to get a trade qualification is low while the job prospects are high.
 Once you’re qualified there are opportunities to gain more responsibility (and higher pay) as a manager, contractor or business owner.

 Make things you can be proud of

-Working in building and construction is rewarding – at the end of the day you can look back over what you’ve done and know “I made that”.
-You can challenge yourself to be a true craftsman while working on some incredible sites around New Zealand.
+Working in building and construction is rewarding.
+At the end of the day, you can look back at what you’ve done and know, “I made that”.
+You can challenge yourself to be a true craftsperson while working on some incredible sites around New Zealand.

 “What you achieve on a building site ... it’s so visual.
 It’s the enjoyment of transforming a house.
 Very rewarding."
 Vince Troake, director, Troake wall and ceiling specialists